 Watercolor is can also be viewed as color/paint (literally) on top of water--thus becoming a water-based solution.
 When the water is mixed with any type of color, one would get a translucent effect; where, light penetrates the water-bases solution giving off a type of texture and or pigment.
 Adding more water to the paint will create a more transparent color.
 On the other hand, adding more paint onto the water will create a less transparent color.
-The finish from this mixture is the exact reason why we have such a prodigious selection of colors.
+The finish from this mixture is the exact reason why we have such a large selection of colors.

 As mentioned, because there is an enormous array of colors it is essential to know about color theory and the psychology behind it.
 The color wheel is a helpful guide towards categorizing colors and how they associate with one another.
 The primary colors of any wheel is red, blue and yellow.Secondary colors which derive from the mixture of primary colors.
 For example, red and blue mix make purple making it a secondary color.Finally, we have tertiary colors where it is a mixture of a primary color with secondary like blue-green, red-orange and so forth.

 In the color wheel, there’s also complimentary colors and analogous colors to consider.
 Complimentary colors are any colors on the opposite side of a color wheel like blue and orange or yellow and purple.
 Analogous colors are any colors on the same side of the color wheel or any color with different shades.
 Blue, green and purple are analogous colors.
 For example, sky blue, light blue and dark blue, are all under the same umbrella of the color blue so therefore are identified as analogous colors.